EventStore/documentation/docs/cloud/dedicated/guides/migration.md

 Another option is to move the subscriptions first:

-- Configure and deploy Event Store Replicator
+- Configure and deploy Kurrent Replicator
 - Wait until it gets in to the restart loop after all the historical events are replicated
 - Stop all the workloads, which write to the source database
 - Stop the subscription workload, and find the corresponding checkpoint value in the target database (stream position or global position in `$all`)